Château Gloria 2009

 About the wine:

 Gloria has long been one of the most popular wines in America, but I don’t think they’ve ever made better wines than they have over the past decade, and the 2009 is one of the best.
-Although this estate isn’t a classified growth, it certainly ranks as one in 2009.
+Although this estate is not a classified growth, it certainly ranks as one in 2009.
 A dense ruby-purple color is accompanied by an expressive, flamboyant bouquet of black fruit, Christmas spices, licorice, and herbes de Provence.
-Fuller-bodied, more concentrated, and more extract-driven than most vintages, it features supple tannins, low acidity, and a sumptuous, meaty style that reminds me of a modern version of the 1982.
+Fuller-bodied, more concentrated, and more extract-driven than most vintages, it features supple tannins, low acidity, and a sumptuous, fleshy style that reminds me of a modern version of the 1982.
 Gloria 2009 is a very smart buy for those looking to maximize their value for money.

 About the estate: